Newcastle profit from Chelsea's misfortune as a Champions League return moves tantalisingly close

 Nothing is guaranteed with fixtures against Arsenal and Everton to come but Newcastle remain in control of their European destiny.
 Hope has been replaced by expectancy.
 The finish line is in sight.

 Newcastle are yet to lose to a 'big six' side at home this season - including Chelsea, October's Carabao Cup quarter-final meeting a recent reminder of the imposition.
-They have accumulated as many points as champions Liverpool (46) across their previous 21 outings, collecting their 20th win of the season on Sunday.
+They have accumulated one less point than champions Liverpool (46) across their previous 21 outings, collecting their 20th win of the season on Sunday - and finish the day two shy of next opponent Arsenal.

 - Newcastle 2-0 Chelsea - Match report & highlights